Spain’s Juan Carlos I offers cautionary tale for Charles III

 The party is unabashedly republican, though its more centrist Socialist coalition partners are not.

-It’s a precipitous decline for a king so popular that many Spaniards used to say they were “not monarchists, but Juan Carlists”.
+It’s a precipitous decline for a king so popular that many Spaniards used to say they were “not monarchists, but Juan Carlists.”
 Those who remember him in his younger years recall the key role he had in ensuring Spain’s safe transition from decades of authoritarian rule to a modern constitutional monarchy.

 The former king was groomed by Spanish dictator Francisco Franco to succeed him while the rest of his family lived in exile in Portugal.
 But when Franco died in 1975, Juan Carlos supported a transition to democracy instead, and he stood firm against an attempted military coup in 1981 that aimed to derail the process.

-Note: This story has been corrected to show that the year when Corinna Larsen began legal proceedings against Juan Carlos I was 2020, not 2021.